mxyzpt1k/advent-of-code/README.md

 ## Day 14: Parabolic Reflector Dish

-An inefficient solution, but I went to bed and solved it in the morning using output collect in a buffer.
-There was enough data collected after the first hour, but I needed the sleep anyway.
+An inefficient solution, but I went to bed and solved it in the morning using output collected in a buffer over night.
+There was enough data to find the pattern after the first hour, but I needed the sleep anyway.

 ## Day 13: Point of Incidence

 Used Ruby to help get unstuck interpreting the problem description.
-Only part 1 so far.

 ## Day 12: Hot Springs